-Enabled Checking this option will enable file event logging based on the other settings.
+Enabled Checking this option will enable file event logging based on the other set- tings.
 Un-checking this option will completely disable all logging.
 Severity Determines what severity levels will be logged.
-There are two options: • All (Informational, Warnings, Error, Fatal) • Errors and Warnings (Warnings, Error, Fatal) Event Types If checked, the corresponding event type will be logged.
+There are two options: All (Informational, Warnings, Error, Fatal) Errors and Warnings (Warnings, Error, Fatal) Event Types If checked, the corresponding event type will be logged.
 File Open A file was opened by a remote application on a Source Host.
 File Lock A file lock was acquired on a Target Host by the file collaboration job.
 File Close A file was closed.
 File Add A file was added to the Watch Set.
 File Modify A file was modified in the Watch Set.
-File Delete A file was deleted.
-File Rename A file was renamed.
-Attribute Change A file attribute was changed.
-Security (ACL) Change The security descriptor of a file or folder was changed.
-Directory Scan Indicates when a directory was scanned as a result of the initial synchronization process .
+File De- lete A file was deleted.
+File Re- name A file was renamed.
+Attribute A file attribute was changed.